-If you are trying to make last-minute changes to a presentation that is past due or get a report to your impatient boss, the last thing you need to be worrying about is how much paper or ink you are using in the process.
+If you are trying to make last-minute changes to a presentation that is past due or get a report to your impatient boss, the last thing you need to be worrying about is how much paper or ink you are using while printing.
 But before pressing the “print” button, make sure to consider the following:

 • The average worker in the U.S. prints 10,000 pages per year, with over 1,400 being wasted.